-- 1. Align the power unit squarely with the snow plow.
-Lower the power unit hitch until the hitch tabs are below the top plate (A) on the snow plow hitch frame. - 2.
-Drive forward slowly until the power unit hitch tabs are aligned - with the hitch point slots (B) in the snow plow hitch frame.
-Raise the power unit hitch to engage the tabs in the hitch frame.
-Continue to raise the hitch until the snow plow is lifted off the ground. - 3.
-Engage the parking brake and shut off the power unit engine. - 4.
+- 1. Align the power unit squarely with the V-blade.
+Lower the power unit front hitch until the hitch tabs are below the top plate on the hitch frame. - 2.
+Drive forward slowly until the power unit hitch tabs are aligned with the hitch point slots in the hitch frame.
+Raise the power unit hitch to engage the tabs in the frame plate.
+Continue to raise the hitch until the V-blade is lifted off the ground. - 3.
+Engage the parking brake and shut off the engine. - 4.
 Rotate the attachment latch handle forward to the latched position.
-Make sure the latch tabs are engaged in the lower latch plates, and the latch handle lock is engaged to prevent accidental disengagement of the latch handle. - 5.
-Wipe the hose ends clean and connect to the power unit's hydraulic quick couplers.
-Connect the hoses and the quick couplers so the colored indicators are paired together (red to red, etc.).
+Make sure the latch tabs are engaged in the lower latch plates and the latch handle lock is engaged to prevent accidental disengagement of the latch handle. - 5.
+Wipe hose ends clean, and connect to the power unit's hydraulic quick couplers.
+Connect the hoses and quick couplers so the colored indicators are paired together (red to red, etc.).